Dynamical Phase Transitions Across Slow and Fast Regimes in a Two-Tone Driven Duffing Resonator: Introduction

 The remainder of this paper is structured as follows: In Sec.~\ref{sec:System}, we introduce our model system: a Duffing resonator subject to a bichromatic drive.
 To build intuition, we first revisit the linear regime of the system in Sec.~\ref{sec:TwoLinResp}, establishing a rotating frame formalism that reveals how the two tones interact in the absence of nonlinearity.
 In Sec.~\ref{sec:OneNLresp}, we review the canonical single-tone driven Duffing resonator, detailing the harmonic balance method (HBM) used for its analysis.
 In Sec.~\ref{sec:TwoNLresp}, we analyze the slow-beating regime, treating the secondary tone as a slow modulation that can induce dynamical phase transitions, and we introduce an order parameter to map out the resulting phase diagram.
-In Sec.~\ref{sec:Phase Transition Boundaries}, we develop a model based on a linear-response analogy, refined with nonlinear corrections, to analytically approximate the observed transition boundaries.
+In Sec.~\ref{sec:Phase Transition Boundaries}, we refine a linear-response-based approach with nonlinear corrections to analytically approximate the observed transition boundaries.
+In Sec.~\ref{sec:Extension of Ansatz}, we apply an extended (two-tone) ansatz to this system for the first time to provide a comprehensive map of stationary states and connect the results with the analytical boundaries in Sec.~\ref{sec:Phase Transition Boundaries}.
 Finally, we conclude in Sec.~\ref{sec:Conclusion/Outlook} with a summary of our key findings and an outlook on future research directions.